aryanraj13/Travel-and-Tourism-Website/README.md

 ## Overview

 Welcome to Globe Glider, your go-to platform for exploring the world and planning your next adventure.
-This website, powered by HTML, CSS, JavaScript, Bootstrap, and Razorpay API, is designed to provide a seamless travel experience.
+This website, powered by PHP, HTML, CSS, JavaScript, Bootstrap, and Razorpay API, is designed to provide a seamless travel experience.

 ## Features